software-mansion/live-compositor/docs/pages/guides/simple-scene.md

   </TabItem>
 </Tabs>

-`View` component is empty, so on the output you should see just a blank screen of a specified color as shown below.
+`View` component does not have any children, so on the output you should see just a blank screen of a specified color as shown below.

 <div style={{textAlign: 'center'}}>
     <img src={SimpleSceneEmpty} style={{ width: 600 }} />